-2. Sustainability Appraisal of the Local Plan: this sets out how the economic, environmental and social effects that may arise from this Local Plan, including for the Area Strategies, policies and Site Allocations, have been assessed and taken account of. equalities consequences arising out of the Local Plan have been considered and, where possible, removed or minimised so that opportunities for promoting equality and diversity are maximised.
+• Equalities Impact Needs Assessment: assesses the Local Plan against protected equalities characteristics.
+The assessment has been undertaken to ensure that any potential equalities consequences arising out of the Local Plan have been considered and, where possible, removed or minimised so that opportunities for promoting equality and diversity are maximised.

-- Health Impact Assessment: sets out the findings of the assessment on the health and well-being impacts of the policies and Site Allocations. - Local Plan statement of consultation: provides a record of all the responses received during consultations, together with a summary and analysis of those responses. - Updated local evidence: includes new updated evidence on the Employment Land and Premises Study (2020), Retail Needs Assessment (2020), Local Housing Needs Assessment (2021) and the Urban Design Study (2021). - 1.14 Other relevant Local Plan evidence is published on the Council's website at www.wandsworth.gov.uk/local-plan-full-review.
+- Health Impact Assessment: sets out the findings of the assessment on the health and well-being impacts of the policies and Site Allocations. - Local Plan statement of consultation: provides a record of all the responses received during consultations, together with a summary and analysis of those responses. - Updated local evidence: includes new updated evidence on the Employment Land and Premises Study (2020), Retail Needs Assessment (2020), Local Housing Needs Assessment (2021 and 2024) and the Urban Design Study (2021).

-1.13 The following supporting documents and background papers (which can be found on the Council's website at www.wandsworth.gov.uk/local-plan-full-review)
+1.141.15 Other relevant Local Plan evidence is published on the Council's website at www.wandsworth.gov.uk/local-plan-full-review.